zsmartercn/Tess4Android/README.md

 # Tess4Android
-A fork base on tess-two(https://github.com/rmtheis/tess-two/) and Tesseract OCR Engine(https://github.com/tesseract-ocr/tesseract).
+A fork base on [tess-two](https://github.com/rmtheis/tess-two/) and [Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract).

 We porting Tesseract 4.0(final) to tess-two project and rewrite dot product function with ARM NEON.We add a full feature demo project.